 In addition to obtaining financial documentation on your own and with the help of your lawyer during discovery, you can hire a forensic accountant to work on your divorce case if it seems as though your spouse may have provided fraudulent disclosures.
 A forensic accountant can help to prove information about your spouse’s income and assets, and often can obtain information that helps to uncover hidden assets.

 Are you concerned that your spouse is hiding assets?
 A Chicago divorce attorney can get started on your case.
-Contact the Arami Law Office today.
+Contact Arami Law, Inc. today.